Xevious: Reception

 Retrospectively, Xevious has been seen as the "father" of vertically scrolling shooters, and one of the most influential and important games of the genre.
 In 1995, Flux magazine rated the game 88th on their list of the "Top 100 Video Games", saying that it "ushered in a new age of scrolling overhead shooters", with its "detailed graphics, multi-level targets and catchy theme music."
 In 1996, Next Generation ranked it number 90 in their list of the "Top 100 Games of All Time", praising its art direction, intense gameplay and layer of strategy.
 Gamest magazine ranked it the second greatest arcade game of all time in 1997 based on reader vote, applauding its pre-rendered visuals, addictive nature and historical significance.

 Japanese publication Yuge found the Famicom home port to be one of the system's best and most memorable titles for its faithful portrayal of the original.
 Hardcore Gaming 101 applauded the game for setting up the template for future games of the genre, namely TwinBee, RayForce and Raiden DX.
 They also praised the game's detailed graphics, difficulty and impressive enemy intelligence for the time.
 IGN labeled it the ninth greatest Atari 7800 game of all time for its gameplay and overall quality.

+Retrospectively in 1998, AllGames Earl Green noted of Super Xevious high level of difficulty and new enemy types, writing that its enhanced challenge and differences in gameplay made it a superior update to Xevious.
+Retro Gamer writer Stuart Campbell showed appreciation towards its new additions to the game, namely the silver Galaxian bosses.